Robert Devereux, 2nd Earl of Essex, Favorite of Queen Elizabeth I of England

 • Robert Dudley, Lord Denbigh (1581 – 1584)

 Robert Dudley had much influence on his godson and stepson Robert Devereux.
 Robert served in the military under his stepfather’s command in the Netherlands.
-Several years before his death in 1588, Dudley introduced Robert to the Elizabethan court, and Elizabeth I increasingly became interested in the young man.
+Several years before he died in 1588, Dudley introduced Robert to the Elizabethan court, and Elizabeth I increasingly became interested in the young man.
 Robert spent much time in the company of Elizabeth I and succeeded his stepfather in royal favor.
 Although Elizabeth I was thirty-two years older than Robert, she found it very pleasant to be adored by such a young man.
 In June 1587, Robert replaced Dudley as Master of the Horse.
 After Dudley died in 1588, Elizabeth I transferred Dudley’s royal monopoly on sweet wines to Robert, providing him with lucrative revenue.
 In 1593, Robert was made a member of the Privy Council.

 Frances Walsingham and her son Robert; Credit – Wikipedia